jwheatonumich/stinger-stories/submit.markdown

 Submissions should be 300 words or less, not including title.

-Your email subject line should be: “STINGER STORIES”

 Include a short bio in third person.

-Make sure you attach your story as a .doc or .docx.

-We support simultaneous submissions, but please let us know if your piece is accepted elsewhere immediately.
+We support simultaneous submissions, but please let us know if your piece is accepted elsewhere.

 <b>Publication Details:</b>

-Unfortunately, we are not a paying market.
+We are not a paying market.

 Pieces are published on Saturdays.